meganhepner/pizza-parlor/README.md

-FUNCTIONING CODE

-# _shouting-machine_
+# _pizza parlor_

-#### _starting out with forms, 6.3.20_
+#### _Working with Objects, 6.19.20_

 #### By _**Megan Hepner**_

 ## Description
-  This webpage experiments with creating a form, gathering the inputted sentence, and returning it to the user.
-When the sentence is returned it is written in all capital letters
+  This is a webpage for a Pizza Parlor!
+Customers choose the size and toppings for their pizza and are returned a price based upon their choices.

 ## Setup/Installation Requirements